Jess Bedard, Director of Program Planning and Performance

 Carlie Fischer, Systems Advocacy Coordinator

-Carlie Fischer is the Systems Advocacy Coordinator at MECASA.
-She supports center staff as they advocate for survivors involved with complex systems, including the criminal justice system, the civil legal system, and corrections.
+Carlie supports center staff as they advocate for survivors involved with complex systems, including the criminal justice system, the civil legal system, and corrections.
 She also works with human trafficking service providers across the state to make services increasingly survivor-centered and trauma-informed.
 Outside of MECASA, Carlie enjoys “playing outside” with her dog, cooking, crafting, and tending to her (one too many!) houseplants.

 Jessica Gorton, Communications Coordinator